chryket/nutmeg/docs/evidence.md

 ### Partial List Of Studies relating to masks

-This study says you have over three times the risk of contracting influenza like illness if a cloth mask is used.
+This study from 2015 suggests there is three times the risk of contracting influenza-like illness if a cloth mask is used.

 <div class="card">
   <div class="card-header">A cluster randomised trial of cloth masks compared with medical masks in healthcare workers</div>